Top Stories

 Late June 2023.
 Gangnam, Seoul.
 Hundreds of people snake around a city block in the sweltering summer heat — ropes, bouncers, digital ticketing, the whole spectacle.
-The kind of scene you would expect outside a Supreme drop or an Apple product launch.
 It is, instead, a queue for Five Guys — an American burger chain that most people in the United States walk into without a second thought.

 This was not an isolated phenomenon.
 Seven years earlier, the same electric anticipation surrounded the Korean debut of Shake Shack.
 Gordon Ramsay Burger generated nationwide media coverage in 2021.
-Tim Hortons — a workaday Canadian coffee chain — was packaged and launched as a luxury café experience in 2023.
-Something far deeper than a taste for beef patties is at play here.
+Tim Hortons was packaged and launched as a luxury café experience in 2023.
+And by 2026, SPC Group is engineering the same machinery for Chipotle's Korean debut.

 Seven Decades of Burger History in Korea